docker/docs/_includes/admin-domains.md

    > When you add the TXT record, ensure that you create the record on the root of the zone.
 This is typically denoted with the `@` name for the record.

 6. Use the TXT Record Value that you copied in the prior step and add this into the corresponding field of the record you create.
-7. Once you have waited 72 hours for the TXT Record verification, you can then select **Verify** next to the domain you've added, and follow the on-screen instructions.
+7. Once you have waited 72 hours for the TXT record verification, you can then select **Verify** next to the domain you've added, and follow the on-screen instructions.